 The curriculum is reviewed and validated every 5 years by the University, and may be subject to change.

 Please click here to view the Teach Out Modules (Teach-out by September 2021).

 The University of Hertfordshire’s vision is to be the UK’s leading business-facing University and an exemplar in the sector.
 It is innovative and enterprising and challenges individuals and organisations to excel.

 The University of Hertfordshire is one of the top 150 universities in the world under 50 years old, according to the new Times Higher Education 150 under 50 rankings 2018.

 The University of Hertfordshire is one of the region’s largest employers with over 2,700 staff and a turnover of almost £238 million.
 With a student community of over 24,600 including more than 3,800 overseas students, the University has a global network of over 210,000 alumni.

 This programme is designed for those who have completed their GCE ‘A’ Levels in Science subjects, as well as polytechnic graduates with a diploma in the science field.

 • Candidates must be a Singapore Citizen or Singapore Permanent Resident, and be 18 years and above, and meet the Academic and Health Requirements to apply.

-• A minimum of 5 GCE ‘O’ level passes with English, Mathematics and Science, AND
+• Minimum of 5 GCE ‘O’ level passes with English, Mathematics and Science, AND

-• GCE ‘A’ level (or equivalent) with at least one science at A level, with an overall UCAS Tariff System score of 280*, OR
+• GCE ‘A’ level (or equivalent) with at least one Science at ‘A’ level, with an overall UCAS Tariff System score of 120*

-• Students with a Degree or Polytechnic Diploma in the science field, with at least a GPA of 2.0, may also apply.
+• Degree or Polytechnic Diploma in the Science field, with at least a GPA of 2.5*